peterdinis/Next-Flix/README.md

 2. cd netflix-clone-nextjs
 3. Install dependencies
-npm install
-# or
-yarn install
+npm install or yarn install or pnpm install

-4. Firebase Configuration
+1. Firebase Configuration
 To set up Firebase for this project, you'll need to:

 Create a Firebase project at https://console.firebase.google.com/ Obtain your Firebase configuration (apiKey, authDomain, projectId, storageBucket, messagingSenderId, appId) and update the src/lib/firebase.ts file with your configuration.
+Config file is in lib/firebase.ts